EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 ```

 [comment]: # (never done MSD or time correlations, this needs some more explaining)
-The `fix` is then taking a sample every timestep, and at timesteps divisible by 5000 it calculates the time correlation and writes it down to file (so, we get two values, at the start of the run, and end of the run).
+The `fix` is then taking a sample every time-step, and at time-steps divisible by 5000 it calculates the time correlation and writes it down to file (so, we get two values, at the start of the run, and end of the run).

 And the final example is a velocity auto-correlation function